MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 - `Branch Management Service`: applies inheritance rules, tracks overrides, and persists branch metadata.
 - `Audit Event Bus`: normalizes events from the core services before writing to the append-only audit log.
 - `Document Verification Service`: sanitizes uploads, links them to requests, and flags any compliance anomalies for review.
+- `Access Control Service`: validates scopes from the Identity Provider and enforces role-aware access to garage and branch actions.
+- `Compliance Reporter`: orchestrates follow-up for flagged documents and packages lifecycle signals for downstream reporting.

 **Destinations & Stores**
 - `Garage Registry DB`: authoritative store for garage state and lifecycle history.